paulscherrerinstitute/bsread_cpp/Readme.md

   * Configure SNL startup script.
 The IOC SNL Startup Script which is located in the *snl* directory of the IOC project.It has to include following line:

 	```
-	# pvPrefix  -  Prefix of the CRLOGIC Epics records
+	# pvPrefix  -  Prefix of the epics records
-	crlogicInitializeCore "<pvPrefix>"
+	bsreadInitializeCore "<pvPrefix>"
 	```

     * A detailed [example](doc/EXAMPLE_snl_startup.script) can be found [here](doc/EXAMPLE_snl_startup.script) )